Skip to main content

 Add Multi-Tenant Site

-Creating a new Multi-Tenant Site is as easy as creating a new group and adding users to the group.
+Creating a new multi-tenant site is as simple as creating a new group and adding users to that group.

 To add a new group:

-• Open the FormKiQ Console as an Administrator
+1. Open the FormKiQ Console as an administrator.

 Console Add Group

-The site has now been created and you can add users to this group to give them access to the finance site.
+The site is created and users can be added to the group to give them access.

 Add User to Site